Gott's Roadside

+Gott's Roadside is a restaurant group located in Northern California with seven locations in the San Francisco Bay Area.
+It is a diner-concept restaurant with influence from California cuisine.

+About

-Gott's Roadside is a Northern California restaurant group with seven locations in the San Francisco Bay Area.
-As an “idealized version of the American roadside stand” and diner concept, the family-owned company's niche is fast food made with ingredients from local purveyors cooked to-order, including hamburgers and Ahi burgers, salads, French fries, and milkshakes, plus seasonal specials like the “Seoul” pork burger with kimchi and the B.L.T. with heirloom tomatoes.
+The family-owned company serves fast food made with locally sourced ingredients cooked to order, including hamburgers and Ahi burgers, salads, French fries, and milkshakes, plus seasonal specials like the “Seoul” pork burger with kimchi and the B.L.T. with heirloom tomatoes.
 On July 25, 2017, Gott's started serving the vegan Impossible burger.
+Food & Wine magazine has labeled it as an “idealized version of the American roadside stand”.

+History

-When the owners of a burger shack in St. Helena—Taylor's Refresher—decided to lease out their 50-year-old property, brothers Joel and Duncan Gott capitalized the opportunity to run their own restaurant.
-The restaurant became Taylor's Automatic Refresher when the first location re-opened in St. Helena in 1999, and (in the aftermath of a trademark dispute, and over the protests of the Taylor family) was renamed in 2010 as Gott's Roadside.
+When the owners of Taylor's Refresher burger shack in St. Helena decided to lease out their 50-year-old property, brothers Joel and Duncan Gott signed.
+The restaurant became Taylor's Automatic Refresher when the first location re-opened in St. Helena in 1999, and, in the aftermath of a trademark dispute and the protests of the Taylor family, was renamed in 2010 as Gott's Roadside.

 The restaurants embrace a California-casual cooking style, featuring microbrewed beer and wines alongside chili cheese dogs and mini corn dogs.
 In 2004, a second Gott's opened in the Ferry Building Marketplace in San Francisco, and in 2007, a third opened in the Oxbow Public Market of Napa.
 The St. Helena spot is a drive-in, with seating at red picnic tables on the lawn, while the other two locations are built in an urban, retro diner-style.
 In 2013, a fourth location opened in Palo Alto.
 The newest Gott's Roadside location is now open in Greenbrae in Marin County.
 The company remains privately owned.